mamuso/mamuso.dev.content/posts/2023-03-24-the-swiss-army-knife.md

 date: "2023-03-24"
 ---

-It's been a while since I used the Swiss Army Knife metaphor.
-The idea of a useful, compact, multifunctional and versatile tool that can save the day is so appealing.
+This week I used the Swiss Army Knife metaphor way too many times.
+The idea of a useful, compact, multifunctional and versatile tool is very appealing!
+Imagine a collection of [small, sharp tools](https://brandur.org/small-sharp-tools) at your service.

+I like the idea of the Swiss army knife more than the actual thing.
 Maybe I never had a good one.